rh-mobb/aro-workshop-content/aro-content/app/2C-deploy-app.md

-# Automate deploying the application with OpenShift Pipelines
+# Automate deploying the application with OpenShift Pipelines ( Part 3 )

 We will be using OpenShift Pipelines which is based on the Open Source Tekton project to automatically deploy our application using a CI/CD pipeline.